Nyêmo County: Administrative divisions

+Nyêmo County includes 2 towns and 6 townships:

 Climate

 Economy

 As of 2011 the total population was 30,844 people, of whom 28,474 were engaged in agriculture or herding.

 In 2010 the per-capita net income of farmers and herdsmen was 4,854 yuan, while the disposable income of urban residents reached 14,381 yuan.

 Total livestock was 167,800 excluding horses.

 By 2012 the per capita income of farmers and herdsmen had reached 6,881 yuan.

 In 2000, the county had 189 businesses with 3,319 production employees.

 Copper is mined in the county.

 In the 7th century Nyêmo was producing printing materials, clay-based incense and wooden-sole shoes.

 Nyêmo's long tradition of making paper and printing texts using woodblocks dates back to this period.

 Nyêmo County has China's first museum of Tibetan text.

 Traditional paper continues to be manufactured in a village in Nyemo Town.

 Other artisan products include incense and wood engraving for printing on paper and on prayer flags.

 The processes of making Tibetan paper, incense and wood carvings are known as the "three unique skills of Nyemo."